 To identify the unofficial withdrawals, the Registrar works with faculty of each class to determine the date of the last academic activity for students in each class.
 When each faculty member assigns grades for the course at the end of each term, he/she also assigns a date of last academic activity or attendance.
-For students who receive a passing grade, this date is the last day of class.
-For students who receive a failing grade, they are also assigned a date of last attendance or last academic activity when the faculty member assigns the grade.
+For students w horeceive a passing grade, this date is the last day of class.
+For students w ho receive a failing grade, they are also assigned a date of last attendance or last academic activity when the faculty member assigns the grade.
 If that date cannot be determined by the faculty member, the date used is the mid-point of the semester (because DBU is a school that is not required to take attendance).
 If that date is within the last two weeks of class, the student is considered to have completed the course and "earned" the failing grade.
-If that date is earlier than two weeks before the end of the term, the faculty member determines when the student last participated in an academic activity for the class and uses that date, or the date of the mid-point of the semester.
-Once all grades are posted for the semester, the Office of Financial Aid runs a report to determine which students received all failing grades, and from that list, determines which students require the Return to Title IV (R2T4) calculation.
+If that date is earlier than tw o w eeks before the end of the term, the faculty member determines when the student last participated in an academic activity for the class and uses that date, or the date of the mid-point of the semester.
+Once all grades are posted for the semester, the Office of Financial Aid runs a report to determine which students required the Return to Title IV (R2T4) calculation.
 Unofficial withdrawals will be processed as prescribed by federal regulations, and students will be notified of any return of funds within 30 days from the date that a student withdraws, and any return of funds will be processed within 45 days.